dzulhelmynazri/paws-preferences/README.md

 - **Swipeable Interface**: Drag cards left or right, or use the action buttons
 - **Smooth Animations**: Powered by Framer Motion for fluid card transitions
+- **Bounce Cards Animation**: GSAP-powered animated card stack in the summary view
 - **Persistent State**: Your preferences are saved using Zustand with localStorage
 - **Celebration**: Confetti animation when you complete the session
-- **Summary View**: See all your liked cats in a beautiful grid layout
+- **Summary View**: See all your liked cats in a beautiful animated grid layout
 - **Reset & Retry**: Start over with a fresh set of random cats
 - **Error Handling**: Automatic fallback images for failed API requests
 - **Optimized Performance**: Built with Next.js 16 App Router and SWR for efficient data fetching